christofranz/book-recommendation-engine/README.md

 ## Project Motivation<a name="motivation"></a>

-TODO
+This project shall be a prototype for a book recommendation engine that allows an interaction of the user with the database to get personalized recommendations.
+Finding the next interesting book can become a challenge and recommendation engines support the user to find the right book.
+The user based implemented approach recommends books based on the users from the dataset who are most similar and books they liked and the user has not read yet.

 ## File Descriptions <a name="files"></a>

 The most important files in this repository:

-* `run.py` - This python file hosts the webapp via flask.
+* `book_app.py` - This python file hosts the webapp via flask.

 * `data_inspection.ipynb` - Jupyter notebook for initial data inspection.